KNMILLS/football-strategy/docs/card-catalog-spec.md

-# Card Catalog Specification
+# Card Catalog Specification (DEPRECATED)

 ## Overview

+**DEPRECATED**: This document describes the legacy card catalog system that has been replaced by the dice engine.
+The game now uses a dice-driven resolution system with static playbook definitions.

-The Gridiron Strategy card catalog system provides a comprehensive collection of 100 offensive cards across five playbooks and a universal 10-card defensive deck.
-This system enables tactical decision-making through simultaneous card selection and dice resolution.
+The original card catalog system provided a comprehensive collection of 100 offensive cards across five playbooks and a universal 10-card defensive deck.
+This system enabled tactical decision-making through simultaneous card selection and dice resolution.

 ## Structure